Heba-Magdy/Heart-Rate-Detection-from-Ballistocardiogram-Signals/README.md

 ## Project Overview

-This project implements a **signal processing pipeline in Julia** to estimate Heart Rate (HR) and Respiratory Rate (RR) from Ballistocardiogram (BCG) signals recorded during overnight sleep sessions.
+This project implements a **signal processing pipeline in Julia** to estimate Heart Rate (HR) from Ballistocardiogram (BCG) signals recorded during overnight sleep sessions.
 The implementation is a manual conversion of the original Python codebase published on Code Ocean, with several bugs identified and corrected during translation.

 The pipeline is evaluated against ECG-derived reference RR interval signals across **22 patients** using seven statistical metrics.